Kansas City Premises Liability Lawyer Explains Property Owner Liability

 - Daycare or School Injuries.
 Injuries at daycare or schools can arise in a variety of circumstances including on the playground, the classroom, or elsewhere on the property.
 Injury cases involving children present a number of unique issues, and it is critical that you contact an experienced personal injury attorney to ensure that your child is given the the level of service, attention and care needed.

 Every premises liability case is different.
-In general, to recover money for injuries that were sustained on the property of another party, you must prove the following:
+However, in general, to recover money for injuries that were sustained on the property of another party, you must prove the following:

 - Duty of Care: To be legally entitled to compensation for injuries arising on someone else’s property, the first element you must prove is that the property owner owed you a “duty of care.”
 In most cases, the property owner owes a duty of care to anyone who is on their property legally or with their permission.
 For instance, a retail store owner owes a duty of care to its customers who visit the store during its open hours.
 Similarly, owners of a private home owe a duty of care to those who are invited or permitted to visit their property.
 Generally, property owners do not owe a duty of care to trespassers, except to not engage in willful or wanton conduct.
 There are exceptions to this rule, such as a dangerous condition that may attract children.
 The “attractive nuisance” doctrine would impose a duty to children who may be trespassers.